gitworkflows/meshplay/docs/pages/project/FAQ.md

 <details>
     <summary>
-    <h6>Question: Is Meshplay open source project?</h6>
+    <h6>Question: Is Meshplay an open source project?</h6>
 </summary>
 <p><strong>Answer:</strong> Yes, Meshplay is a Cloud Native Computing Foundation (CNCF) project and is licensed under Apache v2.
-As the cloud native management plane, Meshplay is an extensible platform, offering multiple extension points within which users and partners can customize and extend Meshplay's functionality.</p>
+As an internal developer platform, Meshplay is <a href="/extensibility">highly extensible</a>, offering multiple forms of extension points within which users and partners can customize and extend Meshplay's functionality.</p>
 </details>

 <details>
     <summary>
 <h6>Question: Why should I use Meshplay?</h6>
 </summary>
 <p><strong>Answer:</strong> Meshplay is a powerful tool for managing ​Kubernetes infrastructure.
-It seamlessly integrates with different hundreds of tools and offers extensibility through many different <a href="{{site.baseurl}}/extensibility/#extension-points">extension points</a>.
+It seamlessly integrates with different hundreds of tools and offers extensibility through many different <a href="{{site.baseurl}}/extensibility#extension-points">extension points</a>.
 With Meshplay, you can easily discover your environment, collaboratively manage multiple Kubernetes clusters, connect your Git and Helm repos, and analyze app and infra performance.</p>
 </details>

 ## User FAQs